-No. The only exception to this has been with the U-8 teams, but the league is working toward making these teams single sex as well.
+No. The only exception to this has been with the U-8 & U-19 teams, but the league is working toward making these teams single sex as well.

 -What type of equipment do I need?

 The player is responsible for bringing a ball to practice (see sizing below), soccer cleats (no metal), shin guards (must be worn under the socks during practice and games), and black shorts complete the uniform for games.
-MSC will provide a jersey and black socks if ordered during registration.
-If jersey/socks is not needed or ordered, the player can use the previous season uniform for games.
-The player can not play a game without their jersey or shinguards.
+The player can not play a game without their jersey or shin guards.
 If the weather is cold outside the player is permitted to wear long sleeves underneath their jersey.
 NO earrings or jewelry are allowed according to SAY and NWISL rules.